hazelcast/hazelcast/site/docs/sql/intro.md

 ---

 With Hazelcast Jet you can write SQL to process real-time event streams as well as data at rest.
-The data can be stored inside a Hazelcast cluster (including the Jet cluster itself) or in an external storage system.
+You can pull the data from a Hazelcast cluster (currently only the Jet cluster itself) or from external systems like Kafka or S3.
+You can see the results directly as well as send them to one of those systems.
+Jet SQL also has an extension that allows you to create a long-running background job that continuously takes the real-time data, processes it, and pushes it to the target system.

 **Note:** _The service is in beta state and supports only a very limited subset of the planned functionality.
 The behavior, API, and binary